ravenlocke/mis/README.md

 ## Documentation

 ### Installation
-There are two ways to obtain an `mis` installation.
+There are two ways to obtain a `mis` installation.

 #### Use a pre-compiled binary
 If you are using OSx or a linux x86_64 bit system, then this repository contains pre-compiled binaries